Governorship of George W. Bush: Education

-Bush supported local control of schools, higher educational standards, and an updated academic curriculum.
-Charter schools mired in financial scandals.
-There were protests against one test determining a child's promotion.
+Texas had a mediocre record in terms of public education, and as Governor Bush made it a high priority to improve the system.
+He supported local control of schools, higher educational standards, and an updated academic curriculum.
+His program featured standardized testing, school accountability, and funding increases.
+He supported efforts to ensure all students could read by third grade and backed a law to end automatic grade promotion without meeting standards.
+His administration helped revise Texas’ education code, aiming to simplify regulations.
+While his leadership was praised for maintaining reforms initiated before his tenure, some critics pointed to stagnant test scores, high dropout rates, and concerns about the impact of high-stakes testing on minority students.

+Bush, running for president. in 2000, boasted about his accomplishments regarding Texas education and promised to expand them to the whole country.
+He adopted the slogan "No Child Left Behind."

 Appointments

 Right after his re-election, Bush named insurance commissioner Elton Bomer, a Democrat from Anderson County in East Texas, as the new Texas Secretary of State.
-He also appointed Michael L. Williams to the Texas Railroad Commission in 1999 upon the resignation of Carole Keeton Strayhorn (who was then known as Carole Keeton Rylander at the time), who resigned following her election as Comptroller of Public Accounts in 1998.
+He also appointed Michael L. Williams to the Texas Railroad Commission in 1999 upon the resignation of Carole Keeton Strayhorn (who was known as Carole Keeton Rylander at the time), who resigned following her election as Comptroller of Public Accounts in 1998.

 Williams became the first African American to serve in an executive statewide office, and easily won a special election in 2000 for an unexpired term and was re-elected to six-year terms in 2002 and 2008.

 Election as president in 2000

 During his presidential transition, Bush resigned from the governorship on December 21, 2000.